Identification of the anomalous fast bulk events in a p-type point contact germanium detector: Comparison of simulation to experiment

-The P+ point-contact is at the bottom of the crystal and connected to a brass pin to read out the signals \cite{jiangMeasurementDeadLayer2016}.
+The P$^+$ point contact is at the bottom of the crystal and is connected to a brass pin to read out the signals \cite{jiangMeasurementDeadLayer2016}.
 After a pulsed-reset feedback preamplifier, four identical energy-related outputs are generated.
-Two of them are distributed into two shaping amplifiers (SAs) and the other two are loaded to timing amplifiers (TAs) at different gains.
-The SAs with a high gain cover the low energy region (\sisetup{range-phrase = --, range-units = single}\SIrange{0}{12}{\keV}) at \SI{6}{\us} (SA$_6$) and \SI{12}{\us} (SA$_{12}$), respectively.
-While the two outputs of TAs provide time information, including the high gain in \SIrange{0}{20}{\keV} region, and the low gain in \SIrange{0}{1.3}{\MeV} region.
-The DAQ system is triggered by the output of SA$_6$ or the random trigger (RT) generated by a precision pulser \cite{cdexcollaborationFirstResults76Ge2017}.
-These signals from the amplifiers are recorded and digitized by a \num{14}-bit \num{100}-\si{\MHz} flash analog-to-digital converter (FADC).
-The RMS of pedestal is \SI{31}{\eVee} while the full width at half maximum (FWHM) of test pulser is \SI{80}{\eVee} \cite{yangLimitsLightWIMPs2018}.
-In the measurement, a uncollimated \ce{^{60}Co} source is mounted on the center of the top collimating slit.
-The average trigger rate is \SI{36.3}{\Hz} and the run-time is $\sim$\SI{3}{\day}.
+Two of them are distributed into two shaping amplifiers (SAs), and the other two are loaded to timing amplifiers (TAs) at different gains.
+The SAs, which have a high gain, cover the low-energy region (\sisetup{range-phrase = --, range-units = single}\SIrange{0}{12}{\keV}) at \SI{6}{\us} (SA$_6$) and \SI{12}{\us} (SA$_{12}$), respectively.
+The outputs of the two TAs provide time information, including the high gain in the \SIrange{0}{20}{\keV} region and the low gain in the \SIrange{0}{1.3}{\MeV} region.
+The data acquisition system is triggered by the output of SA$_6$ or a random trigger generated by a precision pulser \cite{cdexcollaborationFirstResults76Ge2017,AROOTbasedDetector2021}.
+These signals from the amplifiers are recorded and digitized by a \num{14}-bit \num{100}-\si{\MHz} flash analog-to-digital converter.
+The RMS of the pedestal is \SI{31}{\eVee}, whereas the full width at half maximum of the test pulser is \SI{80}{\eVee} \cite{yangLimitsLightWIMPs2018}.
+In the measurement, an uncollimated \ce{^{60}Co} source is mounted at the center of the top collimating slit.
+The average trigger rate is \SI{36.3}{\Hz}, and the run time is $\sim$\SI{3}{\day}.
 The operational voltage applied to the detector is $+\SI{3750}{\V}$.